 - Ring shopping is an experience you can share.

 - No guessing about what size to get.

 - They can try on rings and see what they like best.

-There is a huge variety of engagement rings with different bands, different stones and different cuts to choose from.
-An engagement ring is an important purchase that you want your spouse-to-be to be happy with, so it makes sense to shop together.
+There is a huge variety of engagement rings with different colored bands, unique stones and cuts.
+Take some of the gamble out of the guessing game and shop with your soon-to-be fiance.
 Certainly, you lose the element of surprise, but you can make the way you propose a surprise instead.

 Today, many women often earn less than men, while couples are often saddled with student loans and other debts.
-This may be why the majority of Gen Zers and millennials think spending less than the national average engagement ring cost is appropriate.
+This may be why the majority of Gen Zers and millennials think spending less on an engagement ring is appropriate.